 Donors have contributed assets to the National Organization in exchange for a promise by the National Organization to pay a fixed amount for a specified period of time to the donor or to individuals designated by the donor.
 Under the terms of such agreements, no trust exists, as the assets received are held by and the liability is an obligation of the National Organization.
 The National Organization records contribution revenue using the fair value of the assets less the present value of the payments expected to be made to the beneficiaries.
-The Foundation is named as the beneficiary of seven of these agreements.
+The Foundation is named as the beneficiary of eight of these agreements.
 Accordingly, contribution revenue with donor restrictions and the related assets are recognized at fair value in the period in which the Foundation received notice that the agreements convey unconditional rights to receive benefits.
 Subsequent changes in value of the underlying assets are recorded in the accompanying statement of activities as the change in value of split-interest agreements.

-The Foundation's beneficial interest under split-interest agreements totaled \$443,663 at August 31, 2019.
-The Foundation was the recipient of additional gifts as of August 31, 2019 valued at \$58,535.
+The Foundation's beneficial interest under split-interest agreements totaled \$580,389 and \$443,663 at August 31, 2020 and 2019, respectively.
+The Foundation was the recipient of additional gifts as of August 31, 2020 and 2019 valued at \$59,924 and \$58,535, respectively.